liuleen/mobilechat/Readme.md

 Step 1:
 1. Start a react native project
+    a.
+Create frontend: 'create-react-native-app name_of_app'
 2. Launch project on emulator
+    a. npm start inside frontend directory
 3. Create a simple interface for reading messages
+    a.
+App.js
+    b. add import {TextInput and Button}
+    c.
+Create a state for text input changes
 4. Be able to send messages to yourself

 Step 2: